sourcery-ai-experiments/gdsfactory/README.md

 ---

 "I use gdsfactory for all of my photonic tape-outs.
-The Python interface makes it easy to version control individual photonic components as well as entire layouts, while integrating seamlessly with KLayout and most standard photonic simulation tools, both open-source and commercial.
+The Python interface makes it easy to version control individual photonic pcells as well as entire layouts, while integrating seamlessly with KLayout and most standard photonic simulation tools, both open-source and commercial.

 <div style="text-align: right; margin-right: 10%;">Thomas Dorch - <strong>Freedom Photonics</strong></div>